View of Bergen from the city mountain on a clear summer day, with the Norwegian flag in the wind under blue skies

 Bergen is a charming gem in Norway’s crown, nestled somewhere between fjords and mountains on the wild west coast of the country.
 This picturesque town is surrounded by natural beauty and has a rich history and a unique culture.
 So, Is Bergen Norway worth visiting?

-Yes, it is!
+Well, yes, it is.
 And I am not just saying that.
 I have visited Bergen repeatedly and even stayed there for long periods of time – and I really like Bergen.
 There is just this one thing.

 Be prepared that Bergen is the city in Norway that holds the record for the number of annual rainy days – every year!